core-wg/oscore/draft-ietf-core-object-security.md

 To prevent reuse of an AEAD nonce with the same key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Notification Numbers.
 These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

-After boot, an endpoint can either reject to use pre-existing security contexts, or use a persistently stored complete or partial security context.

-If the endpoint rejects to use pre-existing security contexts, it MUST establish a new security context with each endpoint it communicates with.
+After boot, an endpoint can either use a persistently stored complete or partial security context, or establish a new security context with each endpoint it communicates with.
 However, establishing a fresh security context may have a non-negligible cost in terms of, e.g., power consumption.

 If the endpoint uses a persistently stored partial security context, it MUST NOT reuse a previous Sender Sequence Number and MUST NOT accept previously received messages.
 Some ways to achieve this are described in the following sections.